High court won’t hear Mississippi lawsuit over talcum powder - NewsBreak

 Johnson & Johnson says that the Food and Drug Administration had considered requiring a warning on talcum powder products and concluded that the evidence did not justify requiring one.
 It has argued that Mississippi is barred from suing, but Mississippi courts allowed the case to proceed.

-J&J, which is based in New Brunswick, New Jersey, has , though it remains on the market elsewhere.
+J&J, which is based in New Brunswick, New Jersey, has stopped selling its iconic talc-based Johnson’s Baby Powder in the U.S. and Canada, though it remains on the market elsewhere.